48 hours in Venice - where to go and what to do

 In San Marcos you can take a stroll around the square, get your tickets to the absolutely beautiful Basilica San Marco and take a trip up the Campanile de San Marco (the tower).
 You can visit Palazza Ducale (Doges Palace) and the Bridge of Sighs.
 It really is the most beautiful place with stunning rooms to roam around – and the contrast of the Bridge of Sighs and where the prisoners were held.
 Follow that up with a trip to the Museo Correr, tucked away back in the main square.

-You can save time and do the the Doges Palace, Bridge of Signs and Cathedral on one Skip the Line ticket tour.
-This one gives you free access to the Museo Carrer on the same ticket (but not guided) so you can take that in at your leisure, depending on your schedule.
-You can only use the Skip the Line tickets if you are part of a tour – and as you can imagine, some of the queues for these places are absolutely huge, especially in peak seasons/peak times.
+You can save time and do the the Doges Palace, Bridge of Sighs and Cathedral on one Skip the Line ticket tour.
+You can only use the Skip the Line tickets if you are part of a tour.
+In peak season, this could be an essential.

 If you only want to go to one of these places, then buy single tickets – mostly you have to say the time that you are going to be visiting.
 We got ourselves a museum pass, because we knew that we would be taking advantage of many of the places that are included in this one pass.

 I would suggest going all out for your first lunch and taking your time to people watch in the fabulous San Marco Square.
-You can go to the world famous Florians, but you will pay for the experience.
-If you really wanted to save some money you can just grab a coffee if you like and a piece of cake – then get a sandwich round the corner.
-It will still cost you £30 for the coffee and cake (each).
-I would rather have a glass of wine for the same price.
+You can go to the world famous Florian's which is a luxury experience and will cost around £60 pp for a light lunch with a glass of wine.

 Afternoon